Best Cat Litter for Long-Haired Cats

 Recycled Paper Cat Litter

 Recycled paper cat litter is exactly what it sounds like.
 Paper is recycled into granules or pellets of litter.
 The great thing is that it’s truly 100% dust-free, since paper doesn’t create dust.
 It’s also biodegradable and extremely absorbent.
-All of these benefits means it’s easier, greener and cleaner for your long-haired fur baby to do their business.
+All of these benefits mean it’s easier, greener and cleaner for your long-haired fur baby to do their business.

 There is a minor difference between granule litter and pellet litter, though.
 Granule litter like Yesterday’s News Clumping Paper Cat Litter clumps like traditional litter, making for quick and easy scooping.
 Pellet litter, on the other hand, doesn’t.

 That said, recycled paper pellet litter is a fantastic eco-friendly choice for long-haired kitties.
-Does your cat turn its nose up at clay litter?
+Does your cat turn their nose up at clay litter?
 Or refuse anything that clumps?
 They may prefer the softer texture of Yesterday’s News Non-Clumping Paper Cat Litter instead.

 Do Long-Haired Cats Prefer Clumping or Lightweight Litter?